-As a standard service, AE supplies one point of service at one service voltage to a single building or point of service located on a single lot or tract of land.
+As a standard service, AE supplies one point of service, at one service voltage, to a single building or point of service, located on a single lot or tract of land.
 The electric service must be of sufficient ampacity and capacity to provide power to all buildings or structures located on the same single tract of land.
-Some exceptions allowing multiple points of service are noted in this Design Criteria based upon load size, building size, and building occupancy.
-Other exceptions may be allowed under the requirements for Excess Facilities/Excess Cost Policy (See Section 1.3.13).
+An additional service drop for either temporary or permanent services may be approved by AE Spots and Conduit and/or AE Design, respectively.
+Some other exceptions allowing multiple points of service are noted in this Design Criteria based upon load size, building size, and building occupancy.
+Additional Other exceptions may be allowed under the requirements for Excess Facilities/Excess Cost Policy (See Section 1.3.13).
 Exceptions that are not expressly allowed under this Design Criteria Manual must be reviewed and approved by the AE Design or Spot/Conduit department.